 You feel the years of toil and worry slipping from your tensed muscles.
 Joy seems to bubble from deep within.
 You find yourself laughing and crying at once.
 Space suddenly becomes your friend, a friend like you’ve never known before.
 It wraps itself around you like a warm blanket and gives you an abiding sense of security.
 And as infinite as space is, it is very personal.
 You belong to it, and it is inside you.
 You think, “If only this could last forever.”

-Moments later you wake in your cold, dank depression.
+Moments later you awake in your cold, dank depression.
 The walls seem to close in as never before.
 The earth’s gravity crushes you against itself.
 Breathing is strenuous and movement seemingly impossible.
 Then in the depth of your soul, you realize it has always been thus.
 It is only you who have changed.
 You have been given a glimpse into another realm – a life of freedom and joy.
 Was it a dream?
 Was it real?

 In that moment you know the truth.
 It was real.
 And just as you were in space and space was in you, and you knew a peace and liberty that you had never experienced before, you realize that you can overcome the gravity of this earth and walk in opposition to it.
 All it requires is that you embrace the expanse around you and that you live and move in it and allow it to flow from within you.